 The player who plays a boule other than his own receives a warning.
-The boule played is nevertheless valid but it must immediately be replaced, possibly after measuring has been done.
+The boule played is nevertheless valid but must immediately be replaced, possibly after measuring has been done.

-In the event of it occurring again during the game, the guilty player's boule is disqualified and anything it displaced is put back in place.
+In the event of it occurring again during the game, the guilty player's boule is disqualified and anything it displaced is put back in place, if their positions were marked.